AUTOMATIC ELECTRONIC TRACTION AID

 TCS operation with left brake ENGAGED

 Shown is the TCS with the engine running and the left brake ENGAGED.
-When signals from the sensors indicate that the left wheel is spinning 60% faster than the right wheel, the following sequence of events occurs:
+When signals from the sensors indicate that the left wheel is spinning 60% faster than the right wheel, the following sequence of events occurs:* The brake ECM sends a signal to the selector solenoid valve and the proportional solenoid valve.

 * The selector solenoid valve opens a passage between the outer end of the left brake pressure reducing valve and the proportional solenoid valve.